 The scientific evidence for cardiovascular disease prevention is compelling but translating this evidence into effective patient care is a challenge.
-This innovative programme in the knowledge and practical skills required to bridge this implementation gap and achieve the recommended lifestyle and therapeutic targets.
-This programme is associated with the founding programme at Imperial College London (UK) and they are the only courses of their kind available worldwide
+This innovative programme in Preventive Cardiology, delivered in the Croí Heart and Stroke Centre, provides students with the knowledge and practical skills required to bridge this implementation gap and achieve the recommended lifestyle and therapeutic targets.
+This programme is associated with the founding programme at Imperial College London (UK) and they are the only courses of their kind available worldwide.